 Women empowerment begins at home and ends with high levels of education.
 It begins with the right kind of parenting where gender does not form the deciding factor for privileges like food, clothing, and education.
 I have plenty of students whose parents have pinned hopes on their daughters rather than the son and providing them with quality professional education in spite of great difficulties.
 More of such parents are needed.
 Daughters need to be seeded with dreams and provided the strength to dream big.
 I read somewhere that all parents need to provide their children is roots and wings.
 So true when it comes to daughters.

-We, the people of Belagavi, have seen very little, if any discretion when providing for education to daughters.
-Exceptions do exist, but our city’s culture has enabled scores of proud daughters to complete schooling, get education and have a career.
+We, the people of Belagavi, have seen very little if any discretion when providing for education to daughters.
+Exceptions do exist, but our city’s culture has enabled scores of proud daughters to complete schooling, get the education and have a career.
 It’s another matter that there are still plenty of girls from Belagavi who willingly opt to not have a career or work.
-Not that career should be the sole goal in life, but then a large potential of the population stays at home, and is not part of the nation’s growth saga.
-I recall Ms. Soniya Netalkar narrate her experience of Japan where the government took active steps to bring this potential workforce back to the organization by providing flexi timings, plentiful maternity leaves and other policies.
+Not that career should be the sole goal in life, but then a large potential of the population stays at home and is not part of the nation’s growth saga.
+I recall Ms. Soniya Netalkar narrate her experience of Japan where the government took active steps to bring this potential workforce back to the organization by providing flexible timings, plentiful maternity leaves, and other policies.
 Perhaps the government must chip in here.